DisableGraphics/Korai/README.md

 Next generation manga reader

 ![Korai](https://user-images.githubusercontent.com/48135147/163577957-b9fdc19d-827a-40d3-8cfc-e0f36930a505.png)
-Note: screenshot is old and probably doesn't show all the features in Korai

 # Features
 - **Fast:** Despite using WebKitGtk, a port of an _entire_ browser engine to GTK, Korai is incredibly fast loading chapters.